-Not being one to fuss with drying flowers, combined with being a bit lazy, I wanted to try to get the look of a small delicate flower in a resin pendant using a different method and new technique.
+Hold up — this is NOT a open backed pendant tutorial on using dried flowers.
+Being one that doesn’t like to fuss with drying flowers, combined with being a bit lazy, I wanted to try to get the look of a small delicate flower in a resin pendant using a different method.
 I found this beautiful handmade, silk-screened Japanese paper with little flowers on it and thought I would give it a try.
-I was surprised how well it worked and I was happy with the results!
+I was surprised how well it worked, and I was happy with the results!

 Note: When looking for Japanese art paper, its called ‘Chiyogami’ or ‘Yuzen’.
 You can find it online or may be lucky enough to find it close to where you live.
 Here are some sources: http://www.japanesepaperplace.com/retail/resellers-general.htm

 The patterns are endless and really unique and beautiful http://www.japanesepaperplace.com/wholesale/chiyo/chiyogami-map.htm#MostRecentAdditions

 Prepare your paper by laying it on wax paper and coating it with a clear-drying white glue.
 Cover the entire paper on both sides, 3 times each side (for a total of 6 coats), waiting at least 30 min to 1 hour in between coats.
 Note: You can use any paper for this project of course, but I would recommend coating any paper this way in preparation for resin to ensure no staining.